Feeding and Swallowing Program

 - lack of progression to eating an adequate number of foods of various textures and/or food groups

-No matter what the cause, when infants and children have difficulty eating, it can create serious health problems.
+No matter what the cause, when infants and children have difficulty feeding and swallowing, it can create serious health problems.

 Our first step is understanding

 When a child comes to us with a feeding or swallowing issue, our first step is to evaluate his or her needs.
-That requires a team of experts, led by Dr. Leslie Borsett-Kanter.
-The team may include:
+That requires a team of experts, which may include:

 - Physician and/or nurse practitioner